Puyodead1/Puyodead1/README.md

 Hi,
 I really like cats, and I have a facination with Robotics, Computers, Electronics, and Coding.
-Most of my projects are automation utilities, Discord bots, and Minecraft plugins
+Most of my projects are automation utilities, Discord bots, and Minecraft plugins/mods.

 I have experience in a few languages including:
  - JavaScript/TypeScript
+  - Python
  - Java
- - Python
  - C# (Just the basics)
+ - PHP

 I currently have 7 Microsoft Certifications:
  - Introduction to Programming Using Java